Canva Chooses AWS to Support 55 Million Global Users

-Canva launched in 2013 with a clear vision: to empower everyone in the world to design anything and publish anywhere.
+Canva launched in 2013 and is a global online visual communications platform designed to empower the world to design.
 The software-as-a-service provider has disrupted the world of design with its user-friendly interface and flexible payment options.
-Canva earned unicorn status in 2018, and was valued at US$3.2 billion in October 2019.
+Canva earned unicorn status in 2018, and was valued at US$15 billion in April 2021.
 Do-it-yourself designers can access Canva on desktops or mobile applications in 190 countries and in more than 100 languages.

 “The beauty of AWS is that it works the same way with 100,000 users as it does with 100 million users.”